thealeksandr/PFLockScreen-Android/README.md

 The only important thing you can't change right now is the size of keys.
 But it's coming.

-**Feel free to ask questions add issues.** If I don't responce in Issue or PR feel free to ping me or send me DM on twitter @thealeksandr
+**Feel free to ask questions add issues.** If I don't respond to an issue or PR, feel free to ping me or send me DM on twitter @thealeksandr.